mjvesa/shoplifter/readme.md

 Purpose and goals
 =================
-Main purpose is to learn and to have fun.
-Check issues and examples for what's cooking.
+Main purpose is to write size-optimized intros in the 256b-4k range.